 Fighting Foodons, which gives a whole new meaning to the word "food fight".
 More specifically, due to magic cards called "Meal Tickets", food can be brought to life, and so chefs are constantly competing to create the strongest food warriors.

 FLCL.
-It's pronounced 'fooly cooly' (not even the characters know the meaning), and is about a crazy woman who beats a young boy with a guitar to summon giant mecha out of his head so she can kill them, in between hitting him with her Vespa just for fun.
+It's pronounced 'fooly cooly' (not even the characters know the meaning), and is about a crazy woman who beats a young boy with a bass guitar to summon giant mecha out of his head so she can kill them, in between hitting him with her Vespa just for fun.

 Gintama.
 Its humor relies on a lot of Japanese puns, references to Japanese pop culture, Japanese-style humor, and a basic knowledge of famous historical Japanese figures.
 Though later on they also have gags like "Willis Smith" and sneezing the name "Mai-ke-ru Jackuson!"
 And a whole lot of in-universe running gags and random Widget Series staples.
 And it has two Star Warsparodies.